Isogeny-based Group Signatures and Accountable Ring Signatures in QROM: Preliminary

-\textbf{Unforgeability.} An ARS is said to be unforgeable if no adversary can forge a valid signature that fails to open or opens to some non-corrupted party, even if the manager has also colluded.
+\ifnum\submission=1 \fi \begin{remark} As we do not forbid $x$ to contain information about the secret keys, adversaries in Definition~\ref{def:anonymity} are referred to as being under the full key exposure. \end{remark} \ifnum\submission=1 \fi \textbf{Unforgeability.} An ARS is said to be unforgeable if no adversary can forge a valid signature that fails to open or opens to some non-corrupted party, even if the manager has also colluded.
+We model this property with the unforgeability game $G_{A}^{\mathsf{UF}}$ as defined below.
+Note that below we quantify over $A$ that may have the master key pairs $(\mathsf{mpk},\mathsf{msk})$ hard-coded within.

-We model this property with the unforgeability game $G_{n_h}^{\mathsf{UF}}$.
-Among $n_h$ honest keys pairs, the adversary $A$ can call the signing oracle to obtain honest signatures, or call the corruption oracle to obtain the secret keys of the honest parties.
-The adversary wins if it outputs a valid signature that opens to a non-corrupted party or fails to open.
-We abuse the notation $sk_i\in \mathsf{Hon}$ if $pk_i\in \mathsf{Hon}$.